hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 ## 💡 Usages

-### Better Support for Domain-Specific Terminology
+### Better Support for JSON and XML

 Ballerina is designed to have flexible identifiers, which is especially useful when working with data that may contain characters from various languages and symbols.
 This makes it easier to work with domain-specific terminology, as identifiers can be customized to match the specific needs of a domain.
-For example, if you're working with JSON or XML data that has been poorly designed and contains special characters in the keys, Ballerina allows you to create identifiers that match those keys, making it easier to access and work with the data.
+For example, if you're working with JSON or XML data that has been poorly designed or contains special characters in the keys, Ballerina allows you to create identifiers that match those keys, making it easier to access and work with the data without having to do any complex data transformations.

 The video showcases how Ballerina's flexible identifiers allow us to work with the special characters in the JSON keys, enabling us to transform and access the data easily.